What Is Anxiety?

 There are several types of anxiety disorders: Panic Disorder, Social Anxiety Disorder, Specific Phobias, and Generalized Anxiety Disorder.

-The exact causes of anxiety disorders are unknown; however, most anxious concerns have showed to be connected to one’s relationship interactions, in the present or in the past, that are being manifested.
+The exact causes of anxiety disorders are unknown; however, most anxious concerns have shown to be connected to one’s relationship interactions, in the present or in the past, that is being manifested.
 Other connected factors are related to one’s pattern of their perception of themselves and of the world.
 The theories of CBT and interpersonal therapy have been proven to help decrease these symptoms drastically.